ericyoc/markovian_anti_fragility/README.md

 ### Topology Dependence

-The notebook does not assume that anti-fragility is universal.
+The notebook does not assume that Antifragility is universal.

 Some SNAP networks show controlled improvements in Markovian transport, while others do not.